pythonpune/readit/README.md

   - Add multiple links at a time
   - Delete a link
   - Update a link
-  - Checks whether link is valid or not while adding
+  - Link validation while adding

 #### Dependencies